 It is considered to be one of the greatest fictional books written about Buddhism and connects the teachings of Buddhism to the truth that everyone’s spiritual path will evolve differently but the same destination can be reached through each of these paths.

 The book starts with her description of who she was before becoming a nun in a Nepalese monastery.
 Hers was a male-dominated world in which most women were married off against their will.
-Her home was a particularly chaotic one and finding peace was utmost difficult.
-There were no other options and for many, being a nun was unthinkable.
+Her home was a particularly chaotic one and finding peace was of utmost difficulty.
+There were no other options; for many, being a nun was unthinkable.

 Yet it was through this way of life that nun Ani Choying transformed from a once bitterly angry girl into a divine being of “head and heart.”